ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 ```

 ## 6. Client Components and Resources
+We'll need a few resources: static index as well as a few templates with controllers to serve it.

+### 6.1.
+Login Template
 The first thing we need is a login page with links to initiate user authentication to each of the registered client with `authorization-code` flow.
 Here is a `src/main/resources/templates/login.html`:
 ```html
 <!DOCTYPE html>